 We're not afraid to take on governments to bring you the justice you deserve

 Because municipal services address such a broad range of circumstances, many types of injuries can fall under governmental liability, from a slip-and-fall accident in a public building to an automobile accident involving a collision with a snow plow.
-The government is also a major employer, and workplace fairness and workers' compensation concerns can again fall under government liability.
+The government is also a major employer, and workers' compensation concerns can again fall under government liability.

 Governments have the same responsibility to provide safe and responsible environments and services as any private company.
 When municipal buildings are not properly maintained, government employees are involved in accidents on the job, and professional negligence on the part of government officials causes harm to people, the government needs to be held responsible.
 However, filing a lawsuit against a municipal government is a complex and challenging process, requiring the help of an experienced attorney.

 At the Law Offices of James Morris, we have years of experience holding municipal governments accountable for the injuries they cause through negligence.
 Some of the cases we handle include:

 Building a case against a municipal government demands a great deal of time and resources.
 We'll thoroughly research your case, pore over documents and interview witnesses to make sure we have a complete picture of what happened.
 Our attorneys will do everything in their power to prove negligence on the government's part and hold those negligent parties responsible.

 Your government ought to be accountable to you.
 If you've been hurt in an accident for which a municipal government was liable, contact our offices at (800) 477-9044.
 Schedule your free case evaluation today.